 Length of papers: Please keep papers to the required length (not longer or shorter) unless other length is approved in advance by the professor.
 An average word count should be 350 words per page.
-Please prepare papers according to Horizon Seminary format guidelines and please use 12-point type.
+Please prepare papers according to MCS-Horizon Format Guide and please use 12-point type.
 Please use footnotes for all assignments.